Getting started

 is unique for the HTTP status code and can be used for automated client side error handling.
 The details

-property (if present) contains debugging information that can help fixing the issue.
-Specific routes can return specific errors, which are listed with that route.
+Specific endpoints can return specific errors, which are listed with that route.
 In addition, every route can return the following generic errors.